farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 > #### Designer Note: Hacking Determination Rolls
 >
-> Determination rolls act as a mechanism for the players to say "no, I don't think so" when something bad happens to their character.
+> Determination rolls act as a mechanism for the players to resist and say "no, I don't think so" when something bad happens to their character.
 >
 > There are two important things you should look at if you want to hack this mechanic.
 >